Algorithmic Theory of Networks: 2012-2015

 • Summer 2014: Summer School on Randomized Techniques for Combinatorial Algorithms at SFU.

-• Summer 2014: Workshop on Big Data in Networks and Distributed Systems at SFU.
+• October 2014: Workshop on Big Data in Networks and Distributed Systems at SFU.

 • A distinguished lecture series with twelve visitors from academia and research labs/industry in the participating venues over two years.